 I am also interested in how to undertake engaged research across various fields of physics, including new models of citizen science or collaborative research projects with schools/public, making scientific data more accessible through methods such as sonification, and evidencing who engages with physics, why, and how we can reach those outside of the scientific echo chamber.

 Finally, I have a long history of working with media.
 I was previously a DJ on Kiss FM and now work with broadcast and online channels in presenting, writing, or consulting capacities.

-I am Vice Chair of the European Geosciences Union's Outreach Committee; a panel member for the Angela Croome Award for Earth, space and planetary sciences journalism; and an alumni member of the Ogden Trust Outreach Officer programme.
+I am Chair of the European Geosciences Union's Outreach Committee; Chair of the Angela Croome Award for Earth, space and planetary sciences journalism; Education and Outreach Session Programme Group Chair of the European Geosciences Union’s Programme Committee; and an alumni member of the Ogden Trust Outreach Officer programme.

-et al., 2021, Drift orbit bifurcations and cross-field transport in the outer radiation belt: global MHD and integrated test-particle simulations, Journal of Geophysical Research: Space Physics, ISSN:2169-9380
+et al., 2021, Drift orbit bifurcations and cross-field transport in the outer radiation belt: global MHD and integrated test-particle simulations, Journal of Geophysical Research: Space Physics, Vol:126, ISSN:2169-9380, Pages:1-14